Ding Dong, the Wicked Witch Is Dead

-When the time came for questions, they mostly were not—questions, that is.
-As is often the case, most people who came up to the microphones had long-winded assertions, which most often didn’t even end with a question.
+When the time came for questions, they mostly were not, questions, that is.
+As is often the case, most people who came up to the microphones had long winded assertions to make, which most often didn’t even end with a question.
 This ate up a lot of time and led to some dissatisfaction among those who waited their turn to ask, but never got a chance since time was limited and the hall had to be emptied.

-The only oddity was perhaps the minister’s request that cameras be turned off at the beginning of his remarks, because he was going to address some sensitive material.
+About the only oddity for me was the minister’s request that cameras be turned off at the beginning of his remarks, because he was going to address some sensitive material.
 It remains a mystery to me what he was leery of hitting social media in what he proceeded to present.
 He had no qualms about the recording of the bulk of the program.

 He dedicated serious time and attention to the recent announcement by Azerbaijan that it would be spending large sums of money to organize their “diaspora” as a counterweight to the Armenian Diaspora.
 While this is certainly a concern, I think he made too much of it.
-There are two very different processes at play here.
+There are two very different processes at play her.
 When people form and join organizations to pursue shared ideals goals, it makes for a very powerful presence.
-But when people are moved by money—organizing from “above” as it were—their hearts are not in the work they do in the same way as self-initiated volunteers.
-Just look at how far Turkey has not gotten after its three or four decades of “organizing” Turkish expatriates in the United States.
+But, when people are moved by money, with organizing from “above” as it were, their hearts are not in the work they do in the same way as self-initiated volunteers.
+Just look at how far Turkey has NOT gotten after its three or four decades of “organizing” Turkish expatriates in the United States.

 Another minor blip was the overstatement of the numbers of people who participated in solidarity demonstrations in the Los Angeles area.
 I wish the numbers he cited were real.
 It’s too bad that those who were the prime organizers of those actions chose to mislead our compatriots in Armenia.

-Overall, I was favorably disposed towards this new Diaspora Minister, including his honest and very reasonable observation regarding a number of issues, as well as his explanation that because it had only been three months since the new government took office, and quite suddenly at that, many matters are still being analyzed before action is taken.
+Overall, I was favorably disposed towards this new Diaspora Minister, including his honest and very reasonable observation regarding a number of issues, that because it had only been three months since the new government took office, and quite suddenly at that, many matters are still being analyzed before action is taken.

 If you were unable to attend, find a recording of the event and watch it.
-Or, if Mkhitar Hairabedian is scheduled to appear and speak near you, make every effort to attend.
+Or, if Mkhitar Hayrapetyan is scheduled to appear and speak near you, make every effort to attend.